Cowboys and Angels (George Michael song)

+Composition

-In a 2004 interview with Adam Mattera for UK magazine Attitude, Michael revealed the song was about a short-lived love triangle where he was in love with a man while a female friend was in love with him, but none knew of the others' feelings: "She was in love with me because she couldn't get me, and I was in love with him because I couldn't get him...
+In a 2004 interview with Adam Mattera for UK magazine Attitude, Michael revealed that "Cowboys and Angels" was written about a short-lived love triangle where he was in love with a man while a female friend was in love with him, but none knew of the others' feelings: "She was in love with me because she couldn't get me, and I was in love with him because I couldn't get him...
 It's a very personal lyric, but it's about the ridiculousness of wanting what you can't have."

+"Cowboys and Angels" is notable for being written in waltz time.
+The saxophone solo is performed by Andy Hamilton.

 Critical reception

 James Brown from NME wrote, "This song is George Michael's finest 45 for years.
 A soothing, moving croon in the company of some gentle jazz bass and percussion and a strong arrangement that shadows GM throughout.
 Reminiscent of a film noir soundtrack as opposed to all that late '80s matt black lifestyle schmaltz he'd decided to become king of.
 By far the most sophisticated song of the week without even trying, and it never becomes boor-ish."

+In 2021, "Cowboys and Angels" was included on The Guardians list of George Michael's 30 greatest songs.
+Ranking the song 12th, reviewer Alexis Petridis stated that "its hazy and, more than likely, stoned take on orchestrated jazz-pop is utterly beautiful," with lyrics "surprisingly affectionate and generous, considering it's about a love triangle."